gnoeley/barotrauma-dedicated-server-docker/README.md

 Change the environment variables for password and server name to customize your server.

 ## Permissions
 Server permissions are configured using the `BAR_PERMISSIONS` environment variable.
-The variable is processed by the `entry-point.sh` script on container start and produces a `clientpermissions.xml` file.
+The variable is processed by the [`entry.sh`](https://github.com/gnoeley/barotrauma-dedicated-server-docker/blob/master/entry.sh#L21) script on container start and produces a `clientpermissions.xml` file.
 The format of the variable value is as follows:

 ```ebnf